 What It Means If You Dream You're Cheating On Your Partner

 Sometimes, things happen in our dreams that completely shock us.
-We have sex with someone we wouldn't ever want to in real life, someone we love does something hurtful to us that we can't understand, and, sometimes, we can even fly.
+We hook up with someone we wouldn't ever want to in real life, someone we love does something hurtful to us that we can't understand, and, sometimes, we can even fly.
 But when things hit to close to home, they can be disturbing — like having a dream about cheating on your significant other.
 Maybe in the dream you're doing it deliberately or maybe it's like your partner doesn't even exist, but cheating on your partner in your dream can feel... weird.
 Really weird.
 The big question is, what does it mean?
 Should you be worried about your relationship?

 Well, first things first, remember that dreams are abstract.
 "As a Certified Sleep Science Coach, I get asked often about dreams," Chris Brantner, Certified Sleep Science Coach at SleepZoo.com, tells Bustle.
 "We tend to get caught up and even scared that we are having disturbing dreams.
 However, the truth is that they're a necessary and even helpful part of sleep.
 Many believe that nightmares are an emotional release.
 Often these could be fears that are abstract deep within us, and your brain turns them into stories as we go through the stage of REM sleep.
 Not to worry though, as this is the time that the brain works through the happenings and information you've taken in throughout the day.
 It could also be a time that your brain is working through inner dialogue you've had during the day — consciously or even subconsciously."

 So it's your brain working through things, maybe even dealing with issues that you haven't realized are a problem yet.
 But should you be worried?

 It Doesn't Mean *You* Want To Cheat